MCAT Test Dates: When to Take the MCAT

 In fact, we have found that the official AAMC full length practice tests are the greatest indicator of your projected performance on your actual MCAT test day, as long as you imitate test day conditions (my own MCAT score came out to be the perfect average of my 4 AAMC full length practice exams!).
 So, be sure to take these exams as you study for your MCAT and monitor your scores, as they will help you predict your actual score.
 If you are faithfully simulating test day conditions and your practice scores are within range of your target goal, trust your practice scores–you’re ready for your MCAT test date!

 If you feel you have plateaued in your preparation and your score trackers indicate that your practice scores are not improving or are on a decline, this may be an indication that you need to re-think your studying.
-Adjusting your preparation accordingly could include changing your study habits, scheduling a meeting with a tutor, or pushing back your MCAT test date to allow for more content review or give you the chance to complete your AAMC practice question banks.
+Adjusting your preparation accordingly could include changing your study habits, scheduling a meeting with a tutor, or pushing back your MCAT test date to allow for more content review using more comprehensive resources, such as Sketchy MCAT, or give you the chance to complete your AAMC practice question banks.
 Regardless of the trajectory your MCAT studying takes, the greatest indicator of your performance and your readiness is the collection of AAMC full length practice exams.
 Your study period may consist of 6 weeks or 6 months, but it should include at least one pass through each available AAMC practice exam and a thorough review of your score report.